 Eventually, the Goths became weary of fighting the Huns and decided to look for a new home.
-The request was formally made to the Roman Emperor to settle in the land south of the Danube river.
-The Goths pledged to fight for Rome in any battles necessary.
+The Goths made a highly formal request to the Roman Emperor to settle in the land south of the Danube river, but to the west of their traditional lands.
+They pledged to fight for Rome in any battles necessary.
 The Emperor granted the request, and the agreement was sealed.
 That is how these Goths became known as the Western Goths, or Visigoths.

 The Visigoth tribe became well settled in the area of land that is now known as Bulgaria.
 In time the Visigoths became a powerful nation in their own right.
 In 395, the Visigoths chose Alaric to be their king.